gladly/sidekick-examples/docs/custom-minimized-button/README.md

 # Custom Minimized Button Example
 You can customize the minimized chat button that is rendered on your site to better align with your brand.
 Instead of using the [default button](/docs/default), you can code your own.
-Below are two examples of custom minimized Sidekick buttons.
+Below are two examples of custom minimized Glad App buttons.

 ![](custom_1.png) ![](custom_2.png)